EduardoEscobarCaraballo/TEST/README.md

 http://localhost:3000/vehicles/
 ```

-POST : We are going to use two posts.
+POST : Two posts are needed.
 The first one will register the vehicle, the second one will update its location data.

 First Post
 ```